-The stickers found on our products provide a wealth of information.
-Most are tucked away under seat pans or steps, and indicate the model number, pack date, weight capacities, warranty information, warnings and more.
+The stickers on our products provide a wealth of information, often found under seat pans or steps.
+These stickers indicate the model number, pack date, weight capacities, warranty information, warnings, and more.

 There may also be a sticker or two that is meant to be removed.
 These are common in retail stores, and include a scannable bar code, along with information useful in helping a consumer make a purchasing decision.